Mother’s Day: what motherhood has done to me Superpowers.

 2.0

 Becoming a mother has made me want to become a better version of myself.
 Like any other mother, I wish my daughter the best in life.
 And that includes having a good human being as a parent.
-Which doesn’t mean that I’ve improved much; just ask her, and she’ll tell you how annoying I am.
+This doesn’t mean that I’ve improved much; just ask her, and she’ll tell you how annoying I am.

 Super-empathy